-- Tributary waters: 330 linear feet approximately 3 width (ft).
-Other non-wetland waters: acres.
+- Tributary waters: 5000 linear feet wide.

+- Other non-wetland waters: acres.

-Identify type(s) of waters:
+- Identify type(s) of waters:

-- Non-RPWs that flow directly or indirectly into TNWs.
-3. - Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
+3. Non-RPWs that flow directly or indirectly into TNWs.

+Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.